The Best Museums in New York City

 NYC Museums in SoHo & the Lower East Side

-I’m used to the ICP in Midtown, but they recently relocated permanently downtown and will open in Soho in 2016.
+I’m used to the ICP in Midtown, but they recently relocated permanently downtown and are now located in Soho.
 Come here for moving photo exhibits and world class photography classes (still held in Midtown).

 Location: 250 Bowery (spring 2016)